MicrosoftDocs/microsoft-cloud/docs/dev/copilot/isv/Choosing-a-pro-code-pattern.md

 ### Teams AI library

 If you already have a Teams chatbot or are interested in creating one, your chatbot can be enhanced with generative AI capabilities.
-Scaffolding within [Teams AI library](microsoftteams/platform/bots/what-are-bots) is able to support conversational language for your chatbot, which can be accessed directly by users in Teams.
+Scaffolding within [Teams AI library](/microsoftteams/platform/bots/what-are-bots) is able to support conversational language for your chatbot, which can be accessed directly by users in Teams.

-This application requires you to input the business logic you would like your app to use while the LLM models that Microsoft provides handle the back-end aspects of the chatbot.
+This application requires you to input the business logic you would like your app to use while the large language models (LLMs) that Microsoft provides handle the back-end aspects of the chatbot.
 You can even modify your chatbot to use different LLMs, plugins, and more.

 You might be interested in this pattern if you: